-The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest filmmaking challenge.
-Minutes later, it became clear that the most glaring obstacles revolved around film finance and movie distribution.
+The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest indie filmmaking challenges.
+Minutes later, it became clear that the most glaring obstacles revolved around:

 - Write or acquire a great script.

 - Break your script into a schedule and budget.

 - Create a business plan that outlines how you will make, market and sell the movie.